CosmosContracts/hack-juno/README.md

 1. **Write smart contracts**

-   The most points will be given to those individuals or teams that create useful Smart Contracts.
+   The most points will be given to individuals or teams that create useful Smart Contracts.

 2. **Make docs, videos, stack overflow responses, blog posts, etc.**